Velvet: Construction and composition

-Velvet is woven on a special loom that weaves two thicknesses of the material at the same time.
-The two pieces are then cut apart to create the pile effect, and the two lengths of fabric are wound on separate take-up rolls.
+Velvet is woven on a special loom that weaves two thicknesses of the material at the same time; the two layers are connected with an extra warp yarn that is woven over rods or wires.
+The two pieces are then cut apart to create the fabric's pile, and the two lengths of fabric are wound on separate take-up rolls.
 This complicated process meant that velvet was expensive to make before industrial power looms became available, and well-made velvet remains a fairly costly fabric.
 Velvet is difficult to clean because of its pile, but modern dry cleaning methods make cleaning more feasible.
-Velvet pile is created by warp or vertical yarns and velveteen pile is created by weft or fill yarns.
+Velvet pile is created by cutting the warp yarns, while velveteen pile is created by cutting the weft yarns.

-Velvet can be made from several different kinds of fibers, traditionally, the most expensive of which is silk.
-Much of the velvet sold today as "silk velvet" is actually a mix of rayon and silk.
+Velvet can be made from several different kinds of fibers, the most expensive of which is silk.
+Much of the velvet sold today as "silk velvet" is a blend of silk and another fiber, often rayon or cotton.
 Velvet made entirely from silk is rare and usually has market prices of several hundred US dollars per yard.
 Cotton is also used to make velvet, though this often results in a less luxurious fabric.
 Velvet can also be made from fibers such as linen, mohair, and wool.
 A cloth made by the Kuba people of the Democratic Republic of Congo from the raffia palm is often referred to as "Kuba velvet".
-More recently, synthetic velvets have been developed, mostly from polyester, nylon, viscose, acetate, and from either mixtures of different synthetics or from combined synthetics and natural fibers (for example viscose mixed with silk produces a very soft, reflective fabric).
+Modern velvet can be polyester, nylon, viscose, acetate, or blends of synthetics and natural fibers (for example, viscose mixed with silk produces a very soft, reflective fabric).
 A small percentage of spandex is sometimes added to give the final material a certain amount of stretch (hence "stretch velvet").

+Velvet has a thick pile and can be cut 'pile up' or 'pile down' for more shine or more saturated color.